manminusone/20x2chi-timer-7/README.md

 * Build a stock Raspberry Pi image with the desktop.
 * If you aren't immediately connecting a keyboard and monitor to the server for further setup, you should review the instructions on [setting up a headless Raspberry Pi](https://www.raspberrypi.com/documentation/computers/configuration.html#setting-up-a-headless-raspberry-pi) at the official site.
 * Log into the RPi instance.
 Change the 'pi' password.
+(The script may think you haven't changed the password if you don't reboot after the password change.
+This warning can safely be ignored.)
 * Clone this repository.
+* Edit the [setup script](install-scripts/setup.sh) to add in appropriate values for SSID and PASSWD (the credentials for the hotspot).
 * Run the [setup script](install-scripts/setup.sh) from the repository directory.
     * If the script fails, there should be a message as to what to investigate to fix any issues.
     * If the script completes, you may get a list of warnings to inform you about issues that you should investigate.